P101010/Predicting-the-load-on-a-bus/README.md

-# MBTA Bus Service Prediction
+# MBTA - Load on the bus prediction

 ## Project Overview
 This project aims to predict the load on a Massachusetts Bay Transportation Authority (MBTA) bus at a given time and date.
 The goal is to assist in efficient resource allocation and improve service quality.
 By leveraging historical bus service data, we built a regression model to forecast passenger load, helping MBTA optimize operations and enhance rider experience.